Truncated factorized perverse sheaves on Sym(C): An equivalence of categories

-Clearly, the restriction and extension functors can also be defined on the (equivalent) categories of vertical braided factorized perverse sheaves.
-A direct consequence of these statements is now \begin{cor} Let $\bullet$ be either $\ast$, $!$, or ${!\ast}$.
-The truncation functors $(\ )^{\leq d}$, the restriction functors $j^*_{\leq d}$, and the extension functors ${}^p(j_{\leq d})_\bullet$ fit into the following commutative diagrams, where the vertical arrows are the forgetful functors from \eqref{eq:forgetful}.
+The extension functors can also be defined on the (isomorphic) categories of vertical factorized perverse sheaves, with compatibility. \begin{cor} Let $\bullet$ be either $\ast$, $!$, or ${!\ast}$ and let $d\in \NN$.
+The extension functor ${}^p(j_{\leq d})_\bullet$ fits into the following commutative diagram, where the vertical arrows are the forgetful isomorphisms from Proposition \ref{prop:factvb}.